Pfoxj/Main/contents/builders-day/index.md

   title: Break
 - time: 11:30-12:30
   title: 'Three Stories:  Lessons from the Field'
+  description: |
+    For a decade, Van Jacobson has been working to decentralize the internet itself.
+He'll share the lessons along the way.
+Then Cory Doctorow interviews Zooko Wilcox, who calls himself "probably the world leader in the number of failed attempts to implement and deploy decentralized storage..."
+Learn why this has led Zooko to found Z.cash and how he hopes it will change the paradigm.
+And finally Tamas Kocsis has single-handedly created one of the most effective decentralized services in use today, Zeronet.io.
+Be among the first to look under the hood of his code.
   people:
   - name: Zooko Wilcox
   - name: Tamas Kocsis